sncheca/gyro/Notes on Git and Submodule management.md

 Before you will be able to commit a package to your repo, you must `git add` it.
 Note that you must include the trailing slash, like this:

 `git add pathToNewPackage/`

+I use a strict "read-only" policy with the submodules.
+Making changes to submodules necessitates additional git workflows that are prone to user-error.
+Thus, I recommend making no changes to the actual submodules.

+# Notes on .gitignore
+Note that in the `min-devkit` submodule, the `build/` directory and the `externals` directory (among others) are in the `.gitignore`.
+This is good etiquette because you shouldn't be relying on past builds, you should always be able to build from source.
+However, the `helloWorldPackage` and the `gyro` the `build/` and `externals/` directories are not ignored.
+This is a temporary measure so that you can see my progress more easily on the repo.